exhuma/python-course-basic/slides/index.rst

 * Lists

-  - can hold objects of any type
+  - can hold objects of any type, heterogenous
   - slicing
   - appending, inserting
   - popping

-* Tuples
+* Tuples, Namedtuples

   - Immutable lists
   - Cannot be changed,